Please note: Related forms are located at the bottom of this page.

 HIB One (1) dose required if administered after 15 months of age.
 A series of 4 if given under the age of 15 months.
 Vaccine not required for students 5 years of age or older.

-Hep A Two (2) doses required with 1st dose received on or after 1st birthday for children PreK - 10th grade; Second dose will be required 6 months to 18 months after the first dose.
-Refer to phase-in schedule below to determine when 2-dose Hepatitis A requirement goes into effect for 11th - 12th grade.
+Hep A Two (2) doses required with 1st dose received on or after 1st birthday for children PreK - 12th grade; Second dose will be required 6 months to 18 months after the first dose.

 Hep B Three (3) doses required of all children PK -12 grades.